 - Don’t bring too much stuff on board for your baby.
 I get this really depends on your kid, but we happen to have a baby who’s not particularly attached to any kind of toy, so we only got him two things (this Plantoys phone and his Oli & Carrol teething apple).
 One new item, one familiar item.
 Turns out his favorite “toys” on the plane were the puke bags, the paper napkins, and his spoon.
 So glad we didn’t pack a bunch of stuff.
 Other than that we obviously packed diapers, some muslin clothes, and one set of clean clothes (which are standard items in our diaper bag insert).
 As it can be chilly in planes, I always bring a big scarf, or a cotton hammam towel – which was what we brought this time because we could also use it on the beach.

 - In terms of food it highly depends on how old your baby is, and if he’s on solids, formula, or on the boob.
 I’m still breastfeeding so that part didn’t require a whole lot of packing obviously.
-But since it’s really – REALLY – smart to feed your baby during take off (it helps with the pressure on their ears), and you can’t nurse because the baby has to sit on your lap facing forward, we brought a bottle of pumped milk to feed him as soon as we were in the air.
+But since it’s really – REALLY – smart to feed your baby during take off (it helps with the pressure on their ears), and sometimes you’re not allowed to nurse because the baby has to sit on your lap facing forward (depending on the airline and crew), we brought a bottle of pumped milk to feed him as soon as we were in the air.
 As a snack we had a little container (I really like these bowls) with mashed banana.
 On our return flight we didn’t have any pumped milk (although I brought my pump) so we simply filled the bottle with water.
 On both flights I also fed him straight from the boob to make sure he wouldn’t get hangry, and so that we could get out of the airport straight after collecting our lugage.

 - One item I also recommend is this airplane hammock thingy from FlyeBaby.
 We borrowed it from my brother, who got it while they were living in the US, and it really is a nifty gadget.
 You can attach it to your tray table and it means you don’t have a (sleeping) baby on your arm the whole flight.
 It’s also fun for playtime because the little one can look at you.
 And it converts into a high chair, although we didn’t use it like that.